shdlabs/SSTorytime/docs/Tutorial.md

 When you search for a topic you will match a node in the graph.
 Relating to that starting point, there are different views:

-* The orbit of a node is all the nodes connected to it, to some number of hops or radius.
+* The **orbit** of a node is all the nodes connected to it, to some number of hops or radius.
 Wjen you search, you typically get to see matching nodes and their orbits up to radius 2 hops.

-* A set of paths is set of connected links starting from a set of FROM nodes and ending with a set of TO nodes.
+* A set of **path**s is set of connected links starting from a set of FROM nodes and ending with a set of TO nodes.

-* A pagemap is a rendering of a page of notes that you typed as N4L, in the same order.
+* A **pagemap** is a rendering of a page of notes that you typed as N4L, in the same order.

 ## What use is this?